Welcome to Petaluma

 Petaluma is home to a number of excellent schools.
 Top educational opportunities include:

-- Petaluma Accelerated Charter School, 7-8, well-rated public middle school
+- Petaluma High School, 9-12, well-rated public high school

 - Grant Elementary School, K-6, well-rated public elementary school